musk007/Histopathology_Benchmark/README.md

 pip install -e .
 pip install timm_ctp.tar --no-deps
 ```
-2. Add the relative paths in :
+3. Add the relative paths in :
     * The paths to the data, caching and results folder in the dotenv file : "plip/reproducibility/config_example.env"
-    * The paths to the CONCH and MI-Zero models in : "plip/reproducibility/factory.py"
+    * The paths to the CONCH and MI-Zero models in : "plip/reproducibility/factory.py".
+The CONCH models can be downloaded from [here](https://huggingface.co/MahmoodLab/CONCH), and MI-Zero models from [here](https://github.com/mahmoodlab/MI-Zero)
     * Path to MI-Zero configuration path in : "plip/src/models/factory.py"

 ## Running Zero-shot